OpenDSA/OpenDSA-LTI/README.md

   ...
   ```

-  - Commit your changes and push it to `cloned` remote
+  - Commit your changes and push it to `forked` remote
   ```
+  cd /vagrant/OpenDSA-LTI
   git add .
-  git commit -m "Add production server details" git push cloned master
+  git commit -m "Add production server details" git push forked master
   ```

   - Deploy OpenDSA-LTI for the first time **(this step will fail!)**.
 But it will create OpenDSA-LTI folder structure in the production server.
   ```
+  cd /vagrant/OpenDSA-LTI
   bundle exec cap production deploy
   ```